apache/geode/Troubleshooting-Native-Memory.md

 The **Max processes** value is the one of interest for native memory issues.
 In this case, soft limit of 1024 is too low.
 ###vsd
-Another way to check whether there is a native memory issue is to use *vsd* to display the free memory and number of threads contained in a given GemFire statistics archive.
+Another way to check whether there is a native memory issue is to use *vsd* to display the free memory and number of threads contained in a given Geode statistics archive.
 The **VMStats threads** statistic shows the number of threads in the JVM.
 The **LinuxSystemStats freeMemory** shows the available free memory in the OS.
 ####VMStats
 The chart below shows healthy **VMStats threads** values.
 ![VMStats](images/troubleshooting_native_memory_image001.gif)